 A, B: Less than significant impact.
-The subject parcel is located in a Town Residential 1/2-acre minimum (TR 1/2) Zone, which has an underlying general plan designation of Town Residential (TR).
-If approved, the proposed parcel division would result in the establishment of one new parcel zoned TR 1/2.
-The creation of an additional parcel is not deemed significant, because the proposed land use and parcel sizes are compatible with surrounding land uses and parcel sizes, and the project is consistent with the Paradise General Plan land use designation and zoning for the site.
+The subject parcel is located in a Community Commercial (CC) Zone, which has an underlying general plan designation of Town Commercial (TC).
+If approved, the proposed parcel development would result in the establishment of 5 new duplexes totaling 10 residential units.
+The creation of these dwelling units is not deemed significant, because the proposed land use, parcel sizes, and development type are compatible with surrounding land uses and parcel sizes, and the project is consistent with the Paradise General Plan land use designation and zoning for the site.
 Therefore, impacts related to land use and planning are expected to be less than significant and no mitigation measures appear to be necessary.